qinyuanhang/RubyWatirProject/README.md

 ## Compromises made

-    in order to test multiple filter function on the same page, I include all test cases into one big test, so that only once setup needed for multiple tests.
-    Only verified in OS X Yosemite version 10.10.5.
-    Only tested in Maximized window size, change of window size would cause some test failure
+    in order to test multiple filter function on the same page, I include all test cases into one big test, so that only once setup needed for multiple tests. only verified in OS X Yosemite version 10.10.5. only tested in Maximized window size, change of window size would cause some test failure

 ## Author